edisonpapers/lathrops-notes/4/README.md

 ## 4D
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3004/manifest seq="4" right
 Nitrogen Chlorine Brome & Iodine have been found to be compounds ==<del>each having a number of homologeous compounds making up the whole</del>=={description= 'having a number of' added later in the margin"}.
-Analysis by means of heat disassociation in Vacua with ~~in~~ carbon filiments heated to <del>high</del> extremely high temperatures by electricity and the use of selected absorbants within The Vacuum.
-The disassociated <del>materials</del> molecules moving in straight lines to the glass walls of the Vacuum meet the absorbants which are afterwards <del>anylised</del>~~ analyzed by ordinary means—
+Analysis by means of heat disassociation in Vacua with <del>in</del> carbon filiments heated to <del>high</del> extremely high temperatures by electricity and the use of selected absorbants within The Vacuum.
+The disassociated <del>materials</del> molecules moving in straight lines to the glass walls of the Vacuum meet the absorbants which are afterwards <del>anylised</del> analyzed by ordinary means—
 <del>It has been found</del>

 ## 5D